Introduction

 CCEs

-Under Division 6A of the PGPA Rule, CCE officials must develop written guidelines for CCE grants where the minister will be the decision maker for awarding grants and should develop written guidelines for all grant opportunities.
+Under Division 6A of the PGPA Rule, CCE officials must develop written guidelines for CCE grants where the minister will be the decision maker for awarding grants.
+CCEs are also strongly encouraged to develop written guidelines for other grant opportunities.

-Where a CCE is undertaking grants administration on behalf of the Commonwealth, it is required to adhere to the key principles and applicable requirements of the CGRPs.
+Where a CCE is undertaking grants administration on behalf of the Commonwealth, it is required to adhere to the key principles and applicable requirements of the CGRPs and to follow the process for the release of new and revised grant opportunity guidelines.
+More information on this process is available below.

 Releasing new or revised grant opportunity guidelines